EMBO | FEBS Lecture Courses

 Annual application deadline: 1 April for lecture courses planned for the following year.

-The application process is handled via the FEBS online application system [link].
+The application process is handled according to the FEBS application procedure.
 However, applications need to be approved by both parties.

 All applications are treated in confidence and only publicized following acceptance of the funding conditions by the organizer.